pabloi/matlab-linsys/README.md

 - Replace chol(), cholcov() and mycholcov() usage for LDL decomposition with appropriate PD/PSD checks.
 - Add support to EM for using fixed values for A,B,C,D,Q,R (any combination of them) & test.
 - Create a CircleCI/Docker/Quay integration to continuously test for octave compatibility.
-- Add optional logs for EM and randomStartEM, in order to study convergence of solutions.
 - Implement EM in reduced form when size(C,1)>size(C,2).
 Kalman smoothing already exploits this, but the M-step could exploit it too: we only need to estimate C'inv(R), rather than a full R.
-- Implement dataLogL in reduced form.
-This requires assuming that the  non-specified portion of R is optimal for the data, whatever the data.
-Not sure this is a good idea.
 - Implement GPFA.
 - See if we can use EM to reproduce sPCA behavior (this is, identify the best linsys constraining to Q=0)
 - Implement the extended KF, and extended Kalman Smoother.